Verified PayPal means a valid PAN card, verified bank account and a purpose code. A step by step guide to verify an Indian PayPal Account

 This screen consists of your first, middle and last name.
 You need to enter the alpha-numeric Permanent Account Number visible on your PAN card.

 The first 5 digits of PAN number are Alphabets then 4 digit numbers and then ends with a single alphabet.
-See image below for reference.
+See the image below for reference.

 The name on your PAN card should match with the name that you have in your PayPal account.
 If it doesn’t match your account status will remain pending.
 In case PayPal cannot confirm the PAN number with the Government of India websites, they may ask you to provide the scan copy of your pan card as well.

 b.
-Add Purpose Code
+Add Default Purpose Code for Auto withdraw Payments

 Click on “Purpose Code” on the left side of the page to add the details.
 The purpose code indicates the nature of business for which you receive payments into your PayPal Account.

-Please select the relevant purpose code from the drop down list.
+Please select the relevant purpose code from the drop-down list.
 Here is a guide for you to select the right PayPal purpose code

 Make sure that your purpose code accurately describes your type of payments that you may receive.
 Select the Purpose Code and click Submit.